Mobile Search Menu

 Showcase fresh fruit and your bartending skills by creating homemade libations.
 Sangria, which uses wine plus chopped seasonal fruit — apples, pears, citrus, peaches, berries — is a great place to begin.
 So are homemade fruit lemonades (try watermelon!) and purees (try strawberry!) that pair well with vodka or gin.
 Or create a whimsical seasonal Bellini with fruit puree and sparkling wine.
 Slice lemons, limes, oranges, pineapples, cherries, and berries for beautiful garnishes, too.

-Ways to use fruit with two glasses of peach sangria.
+Ways to use fruit with two glasses of peach sangria

 Fruit of the Month Collection Banner ad